 - Assist with special events and more, all while meeting people from around the world in a beautiful setting.

 Active Information Ambassadors have the opportunity to train to become Interpretive Volunteers, educating guests about animals and conservation at specific stations.
-If you are interested in volunteering for the San Diego Zoo Institute for Conservation Research, opportunities are limited and never guaranteed, but Information Ambassadors that volunteer regularly learn more about volunteer opportunities and projects as they arise.

 All applicants must meet the following requirements: